Why Move eLearning from Flash to HTML5?

 APRIL 17, 2012

 And it’s always the same challenges, what are we going to do with our existing eLearning since Adobe Flash doesn’t work on iOS devices?
-The screens are too small on smartphones for us to do anything worthwhile, connections on mobile devices aren’t reliable enough, there are too many devices to target all of them, and on and on. ” See you in June at mLearnCon 2012.
+The screens are too small on smartphones for us to do anything worthwhile, connections on mobile devices aren’t reliable enough, there are too many devices to target all of them, and on and on.
+It’s a bit depressing in my opinion.

 8 Things we MUST do in 2013 to seize the potential of mLearning